knative/docs/docs/blog/articles/new_event_discovery_features.md

 ```
 #### Auto Event Type creation

 Furthermore to improve the experience with consumption and creation of `EventTypes`, there's a new experimental feature to automatically create `EventTypes` objects based on processed events on the broker ingress and in-memory channels.
 Instead of manually creating them as yaml manifests along the application code that talks to the Broker or Channel API.
 This behaviour can be enabled by feature flag `eventtype-auto-creation` in `config-features` ConfigMap.
-For futher details and examples please refer to [the documentation](https://knative.dev/docs/eventing/experimental-features/eventtype-auto-creation/).
+For further details and examples please refer to [the documentation](https://knative.dev/docs/eventing/experimental-features/eventtype-auto-creation/).

 ### Conclusion

-This blog post introduced new features and improvements to `EventType` discoroverability.
+This blog post introduced new features and improvements to `EventType` discoverability.
 The main motivation is to harden the position of developer's insight into the event-driven applications to ease up the discovery and speed up development.

 We look forward from the community to further enhance `EventType` API and discoverability.
 Please reach out on the CNCF Slack's [#knative-eventing](https://cloud-native.slack.com/archives/C04LMU33V1S) or GitHub [issues](https://github.com/knative/eventing/issues).